On Air Now

 The relationship expert, who also appeared on the UK version of the hit reality dating show, bravely shared the diagnosis with her fans before undergoing surgery to have a tumour removed.

-Following this, Mel underwent six months of chemotherapy, which she marked the end of earlier this year with a special post on Instagram with husband Gareth Brisbane and their daughter, Maddie.
+Following this, Mel underwent six months of chemotherapy, which she marked the end of in 2024 with a special post on Instagram with husband Gareth Brisbane and their daughter, Maddie.
+Unfortunately Mel later revealed the cancer had spread to her brain and sadly passed away in March 2026.

 On 19th September 2023, Mel shared the news with her fans that she had been diagnoses with colon cancer.